Gas Water Heating in Wellington

 The older units have improved considerably in recent times and are now able to generate their own electricity for ignition purposes.
 That means no pilot any more to go out and no batteries either.

-Benefits of Gas Hot Water
+Benefits of Gas Water Heating over electric

 - Endless showers in the case of continuous flow water heaters